What personal information do we collect from the people that visit our blog, website or app?

 When do we collect information?

-We collect information from you when you register on our site, log in with your social media account, place an order, subscribe to a newsletter, fill out a form, open a support ticket or enter information on our site.
+We collect information from you when you register on our site, place an order, subscribe to a newsletter, fill out a form, open a support ticket or enter information on our site.

 We collect business card data when you save the card form.